docpad-archive/documentation/community/roadmap.html.md

 ### Version 1

-Version 1 focused on improving the scalability, stability, and ease-of-use of docpad.
+Version 1 focused on improving the scalability, stability, and ease-of-use of DocPad.
 Bringing it to a vastly superior alternative to other static site generators.

 ### Version 0